programminghistorian/jekyll/en/lessons/topic-modeling-and-mallet.md

 That is, the first number is the topic (topic 0), and the second number gives an indication of the *weight* of that topic.
-In general, including `–optimize-interval` leads to better topics.
+In general, including `-–optimize-interval` leads to better topics.

 ### The composition of your documents